 Should You Plead Guilty for Committing an OWI?

 To plead guilty or not should depend on the severity of the charges you are facing.
 In some instances, you might want to keep your record clean, and pleading guilty might not be an option.
 If there is not enough sufficient evidence to support the OWI charges against you, it makes sense to involve an Indiana DUI attorney to help get the charges addressed.
 When you can involve a lawyer, you should do so immediately, so that your charges get dropped.
-Pleading guilty might also seem more comfortable for some people, especially first-time offenders because you will get a verdict faster.
+Pleading guilty might also seem more comfortable for some people, especially first-time offenders because you will get a verdict, and possibly DUI probation a touch faster.
 You might get a fine, or the court may order you to attend an education program.
 However, repeat offenders might face considerable jail time if they plead guilty.

 So.
 Should an Attorney Get Involved in Your First OWI?